hashicorp/consul-template/README.md

 FAQ
 ---
 **Q: How is this different than confd?**<br>
 A: The answer is simple: Service Discovery as a first class citizen.
 You are also encouraged to read [this Pull Request](https://github.com/kelseyhightower/confd/pull/102) on the project for more background information.
 We think confd is a great project, but Consul Template fills a missing gap.
-Additionally, Consul Template has first class integration with [Vault](https://vaultproject.io), making it easy to incorporate secret material like database credentials or API tokens into configuraiton files.
+Additionally, Consul Template has first class integration with [Vault](https://vaultproject.io), making it easy to incorporate secret material like database credentials or API tokens into configuration files.

 **Q: How is this different than Puppet/Chef/Ansible/Salt?**<br>
 A: Configuration management tools are designed to be used in unison with Consul Template.
 Instead of rendering a stale configuration file, use your configuration management software to render a dynamic template that will be populated by [Consul][].